-The Zenith TX2TAA Endovascular Graft with Pro-Form Distal Extension is deployed from either a 20 French or 22 French Z-Trak Plus Introduction System (Fig. 2).
-A single trigger-wire release mechanism locks the endovascular graft onto the introduction system until released by the physician.
+The Zenith TX2 TAA Endovascular Graft with Pro-Form Distal Extension is deployed from either a 20 French or 22 French Z-Trak Plus Introduction System.
+(Fig. 2) A single trigger-wire release mechanism locks the endovascular graft onto the delivery system until released by the physician.
 All systems are compatible with a .035 inch wire guide.